chrisley75/adduser_deluser_sshdconfiguration/README.md

 # Manage Authentication and SSH Configuration

-These ansible playbooks will manage to create users with associated public ssh key in input and SSH configuration according to HPE security rules will also be configured and deployed.
+These ansible playbooks will manage to create users with associated public ssh key in input and SSH configuration.
+Security rules will also be configured and deployed.

 Main uses of this playbook:
 - Create new default CMS user "cmsasr-user"